 My lifestyle aims to mimic that of our Paleolithic ancestors.
 It’s geared towards lowering inflammation, reducing oxidative stress and maintaining high insulin sensitivity.

-Additionally, I exercise vigorously (CrossFit) five to six times per week, which depletes my glycogen stores, boosts my NAD levels, and inhibits the mTOR pathway.
+Additionally, I exercise vigorously (CrossFit and kickboxing) several times per week, which depletes my glycogen stores, boosts my NAD levels, and inhibits the mTOR pathway.

 Other lifestyle choices that support my antiaging protocol include getting sufficient quality sleep, managing stress via deep breathing, leveraging neuroscience gadgets such as Apollo, and avoiding excessive alcohol consumption.
 (I often drink Hard Ketones, a healthy alcohol alternative.)